-In summer 1993 the Great Arctic Rerserve (Zapovednik) was established at the northern coasts of Taimyr.
+In summer 1993 the Great Arctic Rerserve (Zapovednik) was established at the northern coasts of Taymyr.
 An international (WWF) delegation took part in the inauguration in Dudinka and in the field.
-The Taimyr peninsular is covered by the most extensive and northernmost tundra habitats in Siberia.
+The Taymyr peninsula is covered by the most extensive and northernmost tundra habitats in Siberia.
 These enormous wetlands are used during the short Arctic summer by millions of waterbirds, which winter in Southern Europe, Southern Asia and Africa.
-The biodiversity of the Taimyr peninsular is with 20% well covered with different kinds of protected areas.
+The biodiversity of the Taymyr peninsula is with 20% well covered with different kinds of protected areas.
 However, there may be need to connect them by South-North corridors to secure adaptation of biodiversity moving North with climate change.
 With increased warming and thawing of tundra massive release of methane stored in the ground could trigger further climate change.

-From album: Great Arctic Reserve, Taimyrski Zapovednik and German-Russian Expeditions 1989-1991 to Taimyr
+From album: Great Arctic Reserve, Taymyrski Zapovednik and German-Russian Expeditions 1989-1991 to Taymyr